Mammograms: A Comprehensive Guide

 The main difference between a regular mammogram and a 3D mammogram is that 3D mammography provides a more detailed image of the breast tissue.
 This can be especially helpful in detecting small abnormalities in the breast tissue, as well as reducing the number of false positives and unnecessary additional imaging.

-In a 3D mammogram, the imaging machine moves in an arc around the breast, taking several images that are then reconstructed into a 3D image.
+In a 3D mammogram, the medical imaging machine moves in an arc around the breast, taking several images that are then reconstructed into a 3D image.
 This procedure takes a few seconds longer than a regular mammogram and exposes the patient to a slightly higher level of radiation.
 However, the increase in radiation exposure is considered to be very low and within safe limits.

 Some facilities offer both regular mammograms and 3D mammograms, while others only offer one type of mammogram.
 Women should talk to their healthcare provider about their individual risk factors and the benefits and risks of each type of mammogram to determine which option is best for them.